 Aviva Business Insurance Features

-As you'll see in the next section, Aviva has earned a 5-star Defaqto rating on its office, tradesman and retail business insurance products.
+Aviva stands out for their office, tradesman and retail business insurance products.
 That means that Aviva offers a good set of features compared to other products on the market.
 Here are a few ways that Aviva business insurance coverage stands out:

 - Cover if a member of the public suffers injury or property damage

 - Accidental damage for employees and visitors (e.g., for vehicles and belongings)

 - Injury cover for working partners if your business is a partnership

 - Legal expenses including £500/day if you need to attend court